nikolalsvk/blog/content/blog/do-not-follow-javascript-trends/index.md

 ## Dealing with hype

-Hype and excitement are sometimes good in life.
+Hype and excitement are sometimes useful in life.
 Without it, life would be bland and boring.
 It can come as a refreshment to follow the hype and ride the bandwagon from time to time, but you should always do your research first.